crystalxs/DataScientistNotes/DS/queue_stack.md

 ## Deque

-known as a double-ended queue, is an ordered collection of items similar to the queue.
+> double-ended queue, is an ordered collection of items similar to the queue.
 It has two ends, a front and a rear, and the items remain positioned in the collection.

-#### Implementation in Python
+### Implementation in Python

 ```python
 class Deque: